Comparison with experimental data of different theoretical approaches to high-energy electron bremsstrahlung including quantum coherence effects: The basic formulae for the different theoretical approaches

 \subsection{The formation length}

-The BH expression for the probability of emission of a quantum of radiation of energy $k$ refers to the interaction of a high energy electron with a single atom and as such does not take into account the effect of the environment (typically represented by the presence of nearby atoms in a target bombarded by an electron beam) on the radiative process.
-The idea of a formation (or coherence) length of the photon, which was first conceived by Ter-Mikaelyan in the early fifties of the past century~\cite{TerMikaelian:1953b}, proved to be of crucial importance in providing physical insight in the description of high energy electromagnetic processes and in estimating the effect of the different influences of the environment or medium on the radiated energy spectrum.
+The BH expression for the probability of emission of a quantum of radiation of energy $k$ refers to the interaction of a high-energy electron with a single atom and as such does not take into account the effect of the environment (typically represented by the presence of nearby atoms in a target bombarded by an electron beam) on the radiative process.
+The idea of a formation (or coherence) length of the photon, which was first conceived by Ter-Mikaelyan in the early fifties of the past century~\cite{TerMikaelian:1953b}, proved to be of crucial importance in providing physical insight in the description of high-energy electromagnetic processes and in estimating the effect of the different influences of the environment or medium on the radiated energy spectrum.
 The concept was described at length in the old and recent literature (see e.g. Refs.~\cite{Feinberg:1956,Galitsky:1964,TerMikaelian:1972,Klein:1999,Baier:2000a}).
-In its simplest form, which considers an electron, with a high energy $E$, colliding on a single atom and neglects the small scattering angle of the order $mc^{2}/E=1/\gamma$, it is based on the recognition that for $\gamma\gg1$, the minimum value of the uncertainty of the component of the momentum delivered to the atom, parallel to the momentum of the impinging electron, is given approximately by the expression~\footnote{This relation (as several others in the following) is only valid up to photon energies $k$ such that $(E-k)\gg mc^2$ i.e.~not too close to the highest energy tip ($x=1$) of the photon spectrum.}
+In its simplest form, which considers an electron, with a high energy $E$, colliding on a single atom and neglects the small scattering angle of the order $mc^{2}/E=1/\gamma$, it is based on the recognition that for $\gamma\gg1$, the minimum value of the uncertainty of the component of the momentum delivered to the atom, parallel to the momentum of the impinging electron, is given approximately by the expression~\footnote{This relation (as several others in the following) is only valid up to photon energies $k$ such that $(E-k)\gg mc^2$ i.e.~not too close to the SWL.}

 It follows, from the Heisenberg uncertainty relation, that the actual longitudinal dimension of the region in which the photon is created is of the order